Support making RiG more international!

 "Find Your Future Research Destination" - series

 Welcome to our event series for master’s graduates, PhD candidates, and postdoctoral researchers from around the world.
 Are you considering conducting research in Germany but unsure where to start?
-Then this series is designed for you: we will guide you through the diverse and dynamic research landscape Germany has to offer.
+Then this series is designed for you: we will guide you through the diverse and dynamic research system Germany has to offer.

 Find Your Future Research Destination